 The Return to Play Fund is as much about supporting what's needed right now to bring programs back as it is about advocating for long-term systems change that will result in equitable opportunities for play and sports across the education, health and community landscapes.

-Guided by an Expert Advisory Council encompassing specialists in public health, trauma-informed approaches, diversity, equity and inclusion, monitoring and evaluation and youth sports programming, the Fund will help ensure that Black and Brown youth are not further disadvantaged during and coming out of the national rebuilding process.
+Guided by an Expert Advisory Council encompassing specialists in public health, trauma-informed approaches, diversity, equity and inclusion and youth sports programming, the Fund will help ensure that Black and Brown youth are not further disadvantaged during and coming out of the national rebuilding process.

 WE ARE STEPPING UP SO THAT SPORTS AND PLAY CAN BE A TRAINING GROUND FOR DEVELOPING SOCIAL AND EMOTIONAL SKILLS WHERE EVERYONE WINS.